Romain-Portanguen/reactis_ai/README.md

 ### OpenAI Chat Agent

-The application integrates with OpenAI's API to provide responses to user input.
+The application integrates with the OpenAI API to provide responses to user input.
 The `OpenAIChatAgentService` handles communication with the OpenAI API.

 ### Weather Service